s7711/image2cnc/README.md

 ![Rough cut for tree of life showing the scanning of the cutter](wiki/rough-cut.gif)

+A setting (xyMode=True) can be changed to False so that the program will cut each Y with a constant X instead.
+I have found that cutting perpendicular to the grain gives a better finish.

 The settings are:
 * px2mm - set the scale of how big each pixel should be in mm
 * decimation - for the rough cuts you can skip Y-rows, which can make things faster